Resonite-Community-Projects/community_events.resonite/README.md

 - `/v1/events`: return the list of the event in an easy readable format for NeosVR: ```name`location`start_time`end_time`discord_name\n\r```
   Note: The last line don't have `\n\r`
+- `/`: return a simple explanation of the utility of this API